David+Martin: Company history

 The agency was founded in 2015 by Martin Eggert and David Stephan.
 Their first client was the cheese manufacturer Leerdammer.
-2016 the company moved into an office close to the Viktualienmarkt in Munich.
+In 2016, the company moved into an office close to the Viktualienmarkt in Munich.

-In 2018 David+Martin worked on the regional election campaign for the German Green Party Alliance 90/The Greens.
-In response to the campaign, the agency first received propaganda flyers from a German right wing party; later a pigs head was placed outside the agency's office, which led to a police investigation.
+In 2018, David+Martin worked on the regional election campaign for the German Green Party Alliance 90/The Greens.
+In response to the campaign, the agency first received propaganda flyers from a German right wing party; later a pig's head was placed outside the agency's office, which led to a police investigation.

-In May 2021 Mark Hassan joined the agency's management.
+In May 2021, Mark Hassan joined the agency's management.
 Later that year, Katrin Strathus became head of Human Resources.

 Martin Eggert is a board member of Gesamtverband Kommunikationsagenturen GWA (Association of communication agencies) and was co-founder of their U30 advisory board in 2021.

 Company structure

-In 2021 the company had more than 40 employees and a revenue of €4 million.
+In 2021, the company had more than 40 employees and a revenue of €4 million.
 The management of the company consists of David Stephan and Martin Eggert.

 Social engagement

-In 2015 David+Martin created the gin brand "Refugin", with profits from the beverage going to the Munich Schlau-Schule ("smart-school") which offers classes for refugees to help them graduate school.
+In 2015, David+Martin created the gin brand "Refugin", with profits from the beverage going to the Munich Schlau-Schule ("smart-school") which offers classes for refugees to help them graduate school.
 They also created a sustainability report for the nonprofit organisation Social Bee, which illustrates the refugee route from Lesbos to Germany.
 In 2020, they worked on an awareness campaign for the German non-governmental organisation Sea-Watch.